Book an Appointment

 Q: What are your fees?

-I use an income-based, sliding scale rates chart for income equity.
+For income equity, I use a holistic sliding scale that considers financial privilege and disadvantage.
 For enquiries about my rates, please first review my Income Equity Rates Chart, available rebates, and payment policies here.
 Since May 2020, all of my pro bono (no fee) severe economic hardship and low income/student slots have been either full or reserved for people who have previously submitted enquiries.
 This means I do not currently have concession slots available for new people.
 I will update this information when concession slots become available.

 Q: Can I use rebates to pay?